 Citizenship by investment allows individuals to get a second passport by making significant financial contributions to a country’s economy.
 These investments can include real estate, businesses, or government bonds.

-Citizenship by investment is ideal for those without ancestral ties.
-It often has no residency or language requirements and provides benefits like faster processing, global mobility, and potential tax advantages.
+Citizenship by investment programs are ideal for those without ancestral ties.
+They often have no residency or language requirements and provide benefits like faster processing, global mobility, and potential tax advantages.

 Citizenship by naturalization